vitessio/website/content/en/docs/user-guides/configuration-basic/ports.md

 # Ports and Network interactions in Vitess

-Many/most of these ports are fully configurable, but we are listing their defaults or by convention (e.g. from the examples) defaults here.
+Many/most of these ports are fully configurable, but we are listing their defaults or  the defaults we use in examples here.
 Your environment may differ considerably, depending on your configuration options for the various components:

-  * Data path - e.g.:
+  * Data path - e.g.:~/vitess/vtdataroot
     * Main query path:
       * application -> vtgate
         * port 3306 or 15306 (MySQL)